RESOURCES:

 In this engaging webinar, Jon Maddy, Hydrogen Research Centre Director at the University of South Wales and GW-SHIFT Co-Investigator, explores the role hydrogen will play in shaping the future of industrial processes in the UK and beyond.

-GW-SHIFT Seminar Series - Hydrogen in Offshore Renewable Energy Integration
+Hydrogen in Offshore Renewable Energy Integration

 Friday 9 May 2025